fxstein/ascii-guard/release/AI_RELEASE_SUMMARY.md

-This release completes the migration from traditional Python package management (venv, pip, pyenv) to uv, a modern and fast package manager.
+This release completes the comprehensive migration from traditional Python package management (venv, pip, pyenv) to uv, a modern and fast package manager.
 The migration eliminates all manual virtual environment management and pip installations in favor of uv's unified toolchain, significantly improving developer experience and CI/CD reliability.

 Key improvements include comprehensive updates to all CI/CD workflows using uv's native caching and frozen lock file support, complete migration of local development scripts (setup.sh, release.sh) to use uv commands, and thorough documentation updates across all developer-facing guides.
 The migration maintains full backward compatibility while providing faster dependency resolution, better reproducibility through uv.lock, and simplified developer workflows.